I really like Jeff Bezos’ “Regret Minimisation” Framework. It’s basically this: pick the path that will least likely lead to regret down the line.

 I suffer from tinnitus.
 I’ve had it for as long as I remember — probably childhood.
 For me, it’s like a dull hissing sound in the background.

-When I get hit by sustained wind noise over a long period of time it annoys me so much that it really takes away from what should be the joy of riding.
+When I get hit by sustained wind noise over a long period it annoys me so much that it really takes away from what should be the joy of riding.

 Unfortunately, this makes riding bikes like the 1098S a chore that I have to endure rather than something I can really “lean in” to.